AkBKukU/gw-tools/README.md

 processing work to images.
 This is done after validation and potential re-rips.
 Logging here is optional.

+#### Custom Diskdefs
+If a format does not have a matching `gw` diskdef one can be added to the `diskdefs.cfg` file.
+The `gw-raw` script provides a path to the file in a `$diskdefs` variable by determining where it was run from.

 ## Usage
 Just running `gw-ibm.1440 disk-name` as an example is all you need to do depending on the format.
 This would create Kryoflux raw tracks, a 1.44MB IMG,